-While countless consumer apps already support texting and calling, there’s a push to use HIPAA-compliant software to ensure patient data stays secure.
+While countless consumer apps already support texting and calling, there’s a push to use HIPAA-compliant software.
 The result is healthcare communication platforms that bring together calling, texting, paging, screen sharing, and video chat.
-Examples include Hillrom, Spok, and Halo, just to name a few.
+Popular examples include OhMD, TigerConnect, ProviderCare, Spok, and Halo, just to name a few.

 2) Patient communication

-Smartphones and tablets also make it easier for providers to engage patients through secure text messaging, patient portals, and telemedicine.
-These technology-enabled forms of patient engagement boost patient satisfaction, loyalty, and health outcomes.
+Many of these same apps allow providers to more easily engage patients through secure text messaging, patient portals, and telemedicine.
+These mobile forms of patient engagement can boost patient satisfaction, loyalty, and health outcomes.
 Secure messaging also has specific benefits like boosting chronic disease management by ensuring that patients stick with follow-up procedures and return for future appointments.

 One example is Mobius Clinic, the HIPAA-compliant “remote control for your EMR.”
 Mobius streamlines clinical documentation and optimizes EMR workflow using medical-grade smartphone dictation, instant image capture, automated vitals collection, and much more.
 The result is reduced liability, higher insurance approval rates, and smoother interactions between providers and patients.

-While many providers have embraced the benefits of mHealth, others remain hesitant.
-An AMA survey found that four key concerns hold physicians back from embracing mobile: “Does it work?
+While many providers have embraced the benefits of mHealth, others remain resistant.
+A recent AMA survey found that physicians who hold back from embracing mobile devices in healthcare have four key concerns: “Does it work?
 Will I get paid?
 Will I get sued?
 Does it work in my practice?”